-I'm an undergraduate student at Indiana University-Bloomington with computer science major and Informatics minor.
-I currently study at School of Informatics and Computing also a member of Hutton Honors College as IUB honor student.
-My major specialization is data and search.
-The expected graduate time is 2017 May.
+I graduated from Indiana University-Bloomington (Highest Distinction: GPA>3.9) with Bachelor's degree (BS) in computer science and minor in Informatics.
+I was study at School of Informatics and Computing also a member of Hutton Honors College as IUB honor student.
+My major specialization was data and search.
+The graduation time is 2017 May.
 If you want to contact me feel free to Send e-Mail to email@example.com.

 Areas: Algorithm, Artificial intelligence, Database, Data mining(analyzing), Machine learning, Security, Network, Web programming

 Project Title: Text representation learning (word embedding) & sentimental analysis.
 (UC Berkeley MEng Capstone Fall 2017)

 Member: Shikun Ding, George Fei, Scoot Johnson, Leo Laugier

 Project Description: Learning Amazon review data to train model that predict if people like something or not.